Last week’s post was about 3 reasons why freelance writers’ pitches to magazines and newspapers aren’t successful.

 Rather than writing a post about pitching, I’m sharing a video of a pitch review.

-I’m regularly asked by writers in my coaching sessions about how to pitch an article, what makes a successful magazine pitch, and why I think their pitches aren’t being commissioned.
+I’m regularly asked by writers about how to pitch an article, what makes a successful magazine pitch, and why I think their pitches aren’t being commissioned.

 This week you can watch me review a writer’s pitch.